aromatt/side-cli/README.md

-# side: stream editor controlled by a subprocess
+# side

 <img src="./images/sidechain_small.svg" width="25%">

 side is text-processing utility similar to sed, awk and grep.

 What distinguishes it from other tools is that its behavior is not controlled by a dedicated scripting language or CLI flags.
-Instead, it is controlled by a user-defined command or pipeline.
+Instead, it is controlled by one or more user-provided commands whose outputs can be either injected into the final output or scanned for patterns.

 side can also replace xargs for some use cases, and provides a key advantage: it does not spawn a separate subprocess for every input line.